 Beethoven – Symphony No. 9 in D Minor – Ode To Joy

-Our Season – A Musical Journey Through Time
+Our Season – World Tour, A Musical Voyage Around The Globe

 The York Symphony Chorus looks forward to this season with great enthusiasm.
 Once again, Maestro Lawrence Golan’s creative programming brings the York Symphony Chorus to the stage for three distinctive performances with the fabulous YSO and guest artists.